elunna/nerfhack-changelog/README.md

   * Each rage attack uses up 1d5 energy, so at least 3 energy is required to trigger a rage attack.

 ### Cavemen
-* Note: I use "cavemen" consistently through the this text for brevity, but this also includes cavewomen.
-It's just less wordy than using "cave dweller".
 * Cavemen start with a random set of dragon scales.
 * Unlike other roles, cavemen do not start out knowing scrolls of identify.
 * When reading scrolls of identify, cavemen will never be able to identify all items, instead being limited to a single identify per scroll.